zsoltiv/kokanyctl/README.md

 This program controls Kókánybot over a network.

-It uses two sockets, a receiving one and a client.
-The receiving socket is where the video data comes in, and the client sends commands to the robot.
+It uses multiple sockets for sending and receiving data.

+The [undefined-medium](https://undefined-medium.com/) font is used for displaying information.